 Sure.

-Uh and and James Comey, if you go, it start at page 190 of the inspector general's report.
+And James Comey, if you go, start at page 190 of the Inspector General's report.

-And he admits he wrote two months before he cleared Hillary Clinton, uh, a statement which said she he had found she is she was grossly negligent a hundred and ten times, representing a hundred and ten classified documents.
+And he admits he wrote two months before he cleared Hillary Clinton a statement which said he had found she was grossly negligent 110 times, representing 110 classified documents.

-How how can you not remember that moment that you memorialized in writing your finding that the presidential candidate, the then odds-on favorite to be the next president, had committed rampant felonies, but Comey can't remember it.
+How can you not remember that moment that you memorialized in writing your finding that the presidential candidate, the then odds on favorite to be the next president, had committed rampant felonies, but Comey can't remember it?

-And so a month later, there's a whole discussion for a month between McCabe and Comey and Rabickey and Baker and Strzok and Page, and they're all in on it.
+And so a month later, there's a whole discussion for a month between McCabe and Comey and Rubicki and Baker and Strzok and Page, and they're all in on it.

-And they're they say, well, you know, we we need to change the language here if we're going to exonerate Hillary Clinton.
+And they say, well, you know, we need to change the language here if we're going to exonerate Hillary Clinton.

-So the a month after Comey writes his statement, they sit down at Strzok's computer, and the electronic data is there, and it's in on page 193 of the inspector general's report.
+So a month after Comey writes his statement, they sit down at Strzzok's computer and the electronic data is there and it's on page 193 of the Inspector General's report.

 And, you know, with Lisa Page leaning over his shoulder, he makes the critical change that allows Hillary Clinton to get off scot-free and continue to run for the White House.